 4. Sit Under A Beach Parasol In Deauville

-I had no idea that Deauville was one of the top Normandy sights.
+Before a summer heat wave in Paris, I had no idea that Deauville was one of the best things to do in Normandy France.
 The beach at Deauville is unforgettable, especially if you are taking a day trip from Paris to escape the heat.
 The morning shadows cast by the rows of colourful parasols make arriving early a must for any photographer.
 Walk the long beach and the famous boardwalk and of course, go for a swim.
+Film buffs should plan a trip to Deauville to coincide with the American Film Festival every year in September.

 Read More: A Seaside Trip to Deauville and Trouville-sur-Mer from Paris